davidjohnbaker1/davidjohnbaker/content/posts/2023-01-23-tips-on-scientific-writing/index.md

 ### Potpourri

+#### David Huron Writing Advice

+This [link here](https://shanahdt.github.io/mus-345-445/emp_methods_workshop/paper.html#writing-an-empirical-paper) is a list of advice on writing empirical papers in music and science from David Huron.

+(contributed and hosted by [Daniel Shanahan](https://www.music.northwestern.edu/faculty/profile/daniel-shanahan))

 #### Commmiting to signposting

 It's OK, important, and makes it easier for your reader if commit to some sort of signposting.